Mugambi2003/GRAPHICS-PROJECT/README.md

-# Ray Tracing Implementation on a Sphere - Python
+# Multi-Object Ray Tracing

 ## About
-This project explores the implementation of ray tracing techniques on a sphere.
-Leveraging principles of computer graphics, the application simulates the interaction of light rays with a spherical object, resulting in visually engaging renderings.
+This project explores the implementation of ray tracing techniques on multiple objects.
+Leveraging principles of computer graphics, the application simulates the interaction of light rays with spherical objects, resulting in visually engaging renderings.

 ## Features

-- Basic ray tracing on a sphere.
+- Basic ray tracing on different objects.
 - Interactive visualization with Matplotlib.
 - Integration with specialized ray tracing and shadow libraries.